nickcam/angular2-esri-netcore/README.md

 ### ComponentPopupTemplate
 `./app/map/esriextend/componentPopupTemplate.ts`

 A subclass of PopupTemplate that loads an angular component in the content of the popup.
-Means you can use all the goodness of components to render popups.
+Means you can use all the goodness of components to render popup content.

 ## Run it
 Run `npm install` in the project folder (or edit and save the package.json file within Visual Studio).